Great Chinese Famine

 The Great Chinese Famine (三年大饥荒 (three years of great famine)) was a famine that occurred between 1959 and 1961 in the People's Republic of China (PRC).
 Some scholars have also included the years 1958 or 1962.
-It is widely regarded as the deadliest famine and one of the greatest man-made disasters in human history, with an estimated death toll due to starvation that ranges in the tens of millions (15 to 55 million).
-(Note: According to various sources.)
+It is widely regarded as the deadliest famine and one of the greatest man-made disasters in human history, with an estimated death toll due to starvation that ranges in the tens of millions (15 to 46 million), (Note: According to various sources.) with newer estimates concentrated around 30 to 46 million excess famine deaths.
+(Note: Basil Ashton and Judith Banister provide a baseline of 30 million famine deaths.
+Cao Shuji's rigorous archival research estimates 32.5 million deaths, while Yang Jisheng's work estimates 36 million.
+Chen Yizhi's survey under Zhao Ziyang's directive estimated between 43 and 46 million deaths.
+Frank Dikotter estimates 45 million deaths.)
 The most stricken provinces were Anhui (18% dead), Chongqing (15%), Sichuan (13%), Guizhou (11%) and Hunan (8%).

-The major contributing factors in the famine were the policies of the Great Leap Forward (1958 to 1962) and people's communes, launched by Chairman of the Chinese Communist Party Mao Zedong, such as inefficient distribution of food within the nation's planned economy; requiring the use of poor agricultural techniques; the Eliminate Sparrows campaign that reduced sparrow populations as part of the Four Pests campaign (which disrupted the ecosystem); over-reporting of grain production; and ordering millions of farmers to switch to iron and steel production.
+The major contributing factors in the famine were the policies of the Great Leap Forward (1958 to 1962) and people's communes, launched by Chairman of the Chinese Communist Party Mao Zedong, including inefficient food distribution within the nation's planned economy; the state's extremely high grain confiscation rates for foreign exports; the use of poor agricultural techniques and poor irrigation projects; the Eliminate Sparrows Campaign which significantly disrupted the Chinese ecosystem; over-reporting of food production and political suppression from the CCP; and the rapid transition of millions of farmers to industrial labor, iron production, and steel production.

 During the Seven Thousand Cadres Conference in early 1962, Liu Shaoqi, then President of China, formally attributed 30% of the famine to natural disasters and 70% to man-made errors (三分天灾，七分人祸).
 After the launch of Reform and opening up, the Chinese Communist Party (CCP) officially stated in June 1981 that the famine was mainly due to the mistakes of the Great Leap Forward as well as the Anti-Right Deviation Struggle, in addition to some natural disasters and the Sino-Soviet split.